PROFESSIONS, VOCATIONS, AND BUSINESSES

 SPEECH AND HEARING SERVICES PRACTICE ACT

 54-2908.
 Speech, hearing and communication services licensure board.
-(1) There is hereby established in the department of self-governing agencies a speech, hearing and communication services licensure board.
+(1) There is hereby established in the division of occupational and professional licenses a speech, hearing and communication services licensure board.
 The board shall consist of seven (7) members appointed by the governor.
 The governor may consider recommendations for appointment to the board from the Idaho speech, language, hearing association, inc. (ISHA), any Idaho association of hearing aid dealers and fitters, any Idaho association of sign language interpreters and any individual residing in this state.
-Two (2) members of the board shall be speech-language pathologists, one (1) member shall be licensed as a sign language interpreter, two (2) members shall be audiologists, one (1) member shall be a hearing aid dealer and fitter, and one (1) member shall be appointed from the public at-large.
+Two (2) members of the board shall be speech-language pathologists, one (1) member shall be licensed as a sign language interpreter, two (2) members shall be audiologists, one (1) member shall be a hearing aid dealer and fitter, and one (1) member shall be appointed from the public at large.
 Each nonpublic member shall:

 (a) Have been a resident of the state of Idaho for no less than one (1) year immediately preceding his or her appointment;